CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Approach

 As shown in Fig.~\ref{fig:pipeline} (a)(b), we take the CLIP image encoder as $\mathcal{F}$ and the text encoder as $\mathcal{G}$, while adding concept awareness to both encoders when estimating compatibilities of different concepts.
 Fig.~\ref{fig:pipeline} (c) demonstrates how adapters are integrated into a regular transformer encoding block.
 For each encoding block, we add adapters behind the frozen self-attention layer and the feed-forward network.
 More specifically, given the input hidden state $\vec{h}$ of an adapter, we compute the latent feature $\vec{z}$ by the downsampling operator $f_{Down}$, followed by the activation function $\sigma$.
 The output $\vec{h'}$ of an adapter is obtained by upscaling $\vec{z}$ and summing it with $\vec{h}$ through the skip connection.
 Formally, we have

 where both $f_{Down}$ and $f_{Up}$ are fully-connected layers.

 To extract concept-specific features, at each depth level, we create three encoding blocks corresponding to attribute, object, and composition, respectively.
 As in Fig.~\ref{fig:pipeline}(c), encoding blocks of at the same level share the same weights except for the adapter layers.
 Inputs from both modalities are processed by encoders equipped with different types of encoding blocks and features related to each of the three concepts are produced.
 During training, vision-language compatibility scores for ``attribute'', ``object'' and ``compositions'' are estimated.
-More specifically, vision encoding blocks of attributes in Fig.~\ref{fig:pipeline}(a) and (b) for compositional compatibility and primitive compatibility, share the same weight; So are vision encoding blocks of objects.
+More specifically, encoders referred in Fig.~\ref{fig:pipeline}(a) and (b) are the same ones; There are not extra side encoders for auxiliary sub-tasks.